James Keddy

-James Keddy (born 26 March 1973) is an Irish football coach and former player who is currently manager at Wexford FC.
+James Keddy (born 26 March 1973) is an Irish football coach and former player.

 Career

 Keddy made his League of Ireland debut for Home Farm on 13 October 1991.
 He joined UCD in 1994 and his other clubs have included Derry City, Shelbourne, Dundalk, Shamrock Rovers, Bohemians and Drogheda United.

 Keddy helped Shelbourne win the double of the League of Ireland and FAI Cup in 2000.
 Keddy received another FAI Cup winners medal as part of the Dundalk cup winning squad of 2002.

 He was signed by Liam Buckley for Shamrock Rovers in June 2002 and went on to make a total of 65 appearances, scoring 9 goals, in his two seasons at Rovers.
 This included 6 appearances in the UEFA Cup and the UEFA Intertoto Cup.

 Keddy rejoined former club Shelbourne on 29 November 2007.